mskPark/DRLPDE/README.md

 - Types of Domains:
     + 2D -- An intersection of 2D shapes (half-planes, disks)
     + 3D -- An intersection of 3D shapes (half-spaces, spheres, cylinders)
+- Boundary Conditions:
+    + Dirichlet
+    + Pressure difference
+- Method:
+    + Automatic differentiation
+    + Martingale condition

 ## Usage

 Setup your PDE, domain, boundary and initial conditions in the DRLPDE_param_problem.py file (Optional) Setup your deep learning parameters in the DRLPDE_param_solver.py file

-Run the DRLPDE_main file from the command line: python DRLPDE_main.py
+Run the DRLPDE.main file from the command line: python DRLPDE.main.py Or use the jupyter notebook

 ## Pre-built examples:

-You can run any of the pre-built examples by calling its name in python: DRLPDE_main.py -example name_of_example

 #### JCPexample1
 Steady Stokes flow in a rotating disk